nurmuhammadsirat/nuraishah/README.md

 She got me a MacBook.

 Since I very well can't afford a ruby, I can only give her the only other ruby which I find to be just as beautiful as her, the Ruby language.

+## Run

+Download love.rb & happy_birthday.rb, and place them in the same folder.

+Run happy_birthday.rb for a secret birthday message!